 - 20 Answers- Mary (20 Answers Series from Catholic Answers Book 13) – Catholic Answers Press

 - The Ordinary Path to Holiness by R. Thomas Richard.
-This is an absolute favorite of mine, so I was saddened to see that the price of a used copy at Amazon has skyrocketed out of reasonable range.
+This is an absolute favorite of mine; unfortunately it goes in and out of availability on Amazon.
 I can’t recommend this book highly enough.
-It’s still affordable on Kindle, at least, or hopefully could be found used elsewhere.

 - Introduction to the Devout Life – St. Francis de Sales